- Prep time 25 minutes

-Place the eggs in a saucepan and cover with water.
-Bring the water to a boil.
-As soon as it reaches a rolling boil, take it off the heat, cover with the lid, and let it sit for 8 minutes.
+- Place the eggs in a large saucepan and cover with water.
+Bring to a boil.
+As soon as it reaches a rolling boil, remove from the heat, cover with the lid, and let sit for 8 minutes.
 Peel, then set aside.

-In a large mixing bowl, mix together the pork, garlic, shallots, fish sauce, soy sauce, star anises, and black pepper.
-Set aside.
+- In a large bowl, mix the pork, shallots, garlic, fish sauce, soy sauce, star anise, and pepper.

-In a dutch oven or medium-sized pot, heat only the sugar over medium-low heat to caramelize it, about 5 minutes, stirring occasionally.
+- In a Dutch oven or medium pot over medium-low heat, heat the sugar, stirring occasionally, for about 5 minutes, until caramelized.
 The sugar will melt, turn into a syrup, then become darker in color.
-The sugar burns very easily so keep a close eye!
+The sugar burns very easily, so keep a close eye!
 Once it turns golden brown, add the pork, increase the heat to medium-high, and stir to coat and brown the meat.
 After the meat is brown all over, simmer for 5 minutes to let the sauce cook down.

-Pour in the coconut milk or juice, bring to a simmer, and cook for 15 minutes, stirring occasionally.
-At this time, ladle and discard any fat or foam that rises to the surface.
+- Pour in the coconut milk, bring to a simmer, and cook, stirring occasionally, for 15 minutes. ladle and discard any fat or foam that rises to the surface.